okbob/plpgsql_lint/README.md

 ## Limits

-plpgsql_lint should find all errors on really static code.
+_plpgsql_lint_ should find almost all errors on really static code.
 When developer uses some PLpgSQL's dynamic features like dynamic SQL or record data type, then false positives are possible.
 These should be rare - in well written code - and then the affected function should be redesigned or plpgsql_lint should be disabled for this function.